harmony-one/h/progress/uladzislau-muraveika.md

+2026-07-10 Fri:

+All this week I was focused on the Bloom 🌸️ hardfork.

+During preparation, I found that hmy cli isn't working on the create validator and edit validator commands and decided to make fix that will support both Bloom 🌸️ and old logic and created [hmy cli release](https://github.com/harmony-one/go-sdk/releases/tag/v2026.1.0).
+I've verified noth operations against devnet with activated Bloom 🌸️.

+For the main harmony repo together with core team we have created the [Mainnet Release v2026.1.0 - Bloom 🌸️](https://github.com/harmony-one/harmony/releases/tag/v2026.1.0).

+From my side - I've asked community to upgrade by all available channels, current state in terms of active validators bls keys:
+* shard 0 - 67% upgraded
+* shard 1 - 47% upgraded

+---

 2026-07-03 Fri:

 Release-candidate is running right now running on the testnet successfully for 3 days after activation.
 The same version without activation right now running on all Harmony controlled nodes in the mainnet, so smoke tests have been passed.